-But marketing cannot hold a candle to the persuasive effect of an in-person meeting with one of your recruitment officers, or a visit to your campus.
+But marketing can’t hold a candle to the persuasive effect of an in-person meeting with one of your recruitment officers or a visit to your campus.

-Almost every time, one-on-one communication is more effective at getting a prospective student to say “Yes!” to your school than a marketing campaign.
+One-on-one communication is almost always more effective than a marketing campaign at getting a prospective student to say “Yes!” to your school.

 It’s not that you don’t need education marketing.
 You’ve got to market your education brand!

 But the point is as marketers, we have to keep our eye on the prize — making that one-on-one meeting with the recruitment officer happen.